The role of absorption in three-dimensional electron diffraction dynamical structure refinement: Results

 Although the residuals of orientations~19, 29, 53 decrease markedly following the inclusion of absorption, they remain high outliers.
 This behaviour indicates that the present absorptive model corrects only part of the deviation and that additional zone-axis effects, possibly including plasmon and core-loss ionisation contributions or more complex dynamical interactions, remain unaccounted for.
 While such orientations might warrant exclusion in an elastic-only refinement, the absorptive model provides a sufficient basis for their retention.

 Additionally, several orientations exhibit worse residuals under the absorptive model.
-While it is not clear why this occurs, it likely reflects the non-convex nature of the refinement, in which the search trajectory may settle into a suboptimal local minimum.
+While it is not clear why this occurs, this may be attributable to experimental uncertainty together with the approximate treatment of absorption employed here.

-To further assess the consequences of including absorption on the refined structure, Supplementary Table S3 compares the atomic parameters obtained with and without the absorptive potential for CsPbBr$_3$.
+To further assess the consequences of including absorption on the refined structure, Supplementary Table S5 compares the atomic parameters obtained with and without the absorptive potential for CsPbBr$_3$.
 The inclusion of absorption produces only minor shifts in both fractional coordinates and anisotropic displacement parameters.
 The largest observed positional difference is approximately $0.001$ in fractional coordinates, with corresponding changes in anisotropic displacement parameters below $0.003~\text{\AA}^2$, both within normal refinement precision \cite{Brazda2019}, confirming that the refined structure remains stable under the modified scattering model.
 This indicates that even for a material with large mean atomic number \(\langle Z \rangle\) of 48.4, for thicknesses below 50 nm, absorption has little practical impact on the recovered structure.
-Consequently, omitting absorption from dynamical refinement simulation is expected to bias thermal and structural parameters only in high-$Z$ materials at thickness approaching $\xi_g$.
+Consequently, omitting absorption from dynamical refinement simulations is expected to bias thermal and structural parameters only in high-$Z$ materials at thicknesses approaching $\xi_g$.